Luc641/Airline-Information-System/analysis/Data Dictionary/Data Dictionary.md

 ## Flight number:
 The code for an airline service consisting of letters and numbers.

+## Flight schedule:
+A plan to a flight including a route and a time of when the plane flies and lands.

 ## Id number:
 A numeral or string of numerals that is used for identification.